Early Childhood Services

 Newly updated!
 Free guide to help families prepare their age 3-4 child for a successful start in kindergarten.
 Need a print copy?
 Email your request.

 Free quit smoking app for i-phone!
-Personalized quit plan, info about effective quitting aids, personal log of smoking triggers, motivational reminders, and quit smoking tips.
+Personalized quit plan, info about effective quitting aids,

 Support your child’s health and development with visits to playgrounds designed especially for young children!
 Features age-appropriate equipment.